-At The National Museum of Ireland in Dublin, a popular exhibition featuring artifacts from the Glendalough Monastery in Co.
-Wicklow provides incredible insight into the lives of both humble and powerful pilgrims who traveled to this holy site.
+At The National Museum of Ireland in Dublin, a popular exhibition featuring artifacts from the Glendalough Monastery in County Wicklow provides incredible insight into the lives of both humble and powerful pilgrims who traveled to this holy site.

 This news item and page contain affiliate links and I may earn compensation when you click on the links at no additional cost to you.